mlopes/marco-lopes.com/articles/_posts/2017/2017-09-20-Learning-Scala.md

 ## Conclusion
 Those are the resources I've used to get myself to learn some Scala and start writing programs with it.
 Of course your mileage may vary but hopefully this list of resources will help you, find your way.

+I'll make sure to keep updating this article as I become aware of other resources for learning Scala, so be sure to check back.